thephoeron/slime-pack/README.md

 ## SLIME Pack for Emacs Live

 This is just a wrapper around SLIME and AC-SLIME for Emacs Live.
-It also includes Multi-Term and Neo-Tree, for convenience.
+It also includes Multi-Term, Neo-Tree, and MMM-Mode, for convenience.

 ### Documentation